YiyangShao/FlappyBirdGame/CodeStructure.md

 - Renders the GameScreen component.

 ### screens/GameScreen.js
-- Displays the game components, allows the user to tap anywhere on the screen to make the bird jump, and provides a button to pause/resume the game.
+- Displays the game components, manages user interaction, and provides a button to pause/resume the game.
+The container width is set to 100% to ensure proper screen positioning.

 ### components/Bird.js
 - Displays the bird character using an image of a bird.